ScotterC/pinecone/README.md

 # Pinecone Ruby Client

-Note: This is currently minimal functionality of the Pinecone API.
-Pull requests to fill out the gem are welcome.
+This is most of the Pinecone API functionality and fully tested.
+Please see #TODO section for the endpoints that aren't fully fleshed out yet.
+Contributions are welcome!

 ## Installation